Pole Position in Technology Business Management

 Digital Value Model Benefits

-From CIO to technical service owner, allow each role to steer their area of responsibility to get relevant reports and KPIs.
-Proactively manage IT costs and performance.
-Link decisions and the resulting costs.
-Apply an iterative, ROI-driven and agile approach to improving the quality and granularity of your data.
-Get structured top-down insights across 100% of technology spent by default.
-Refine and detail the model only where the steering benefits cover the costs for data improvement and maintenance.
+From the CIO to technical service owners, each role can steer their area using relevant reports and key performance indicators (KPIs).
+This allows you to actively manage IT costs and performance.
+Connect your decisions to the costs they lead to.
+Use an iterative, return-on-investment-focused, and agile approach to improve the quality and detail of your data.
+Start with a broad top-down view of technology spending as a default.
+Only add more detail where the benefits of improved data outweigh the costs of maintaining it.

-The steering logic that comes with the Digital Value model ensures that your strategy is successfully translated into operational management.
-Profit responsibility, targets, key performance indicators (KPIs) and measures can be assigned to responsible persons in IT, Finance, HR and other Shared Services.
+The guidance provided by the Digital Value model ensures that your strategy is effectively put into practice.
+Responsibilities for making a profit, setting goals, defining key performance indicators (KPIs), and creating measures can be given to the individuals in charge of IT, Finance, HR, and other Shared Services.

 The Business View